cirola2000/DynamicLOD/README.md

 #### Instalation process

-After cloning the project, open the project root folder and type: `mvn clear install`.
+After cloning the project, open the project root folder and type: `mvn clean install`.
 Maven will then download all dependencies and compile the project.

 #### Starting Jetty server